 What is incredible is that by transferring data at up to 1 Mbps, HDMI ARC can transmit uncompressed stereo sound and compressed surround sound.

 When Would You Use HDMI ARC?

-The most common application of HDMI ARC is when you connect all your devices through an A/V receiver or soundbar.
+The most common application of HDMI ARC is when you connect all your devices through an A/V receiver (how to connect iPhones – our guide) or soundbar.
 In this case, it would pass any video signals from, for example, a BluRay player to your display device.

 However, if your display device is broadcasting, for instance, the cable that’s plugged into the TV, the HDMI ARC channel will send audio from your display device to your sound system or soundbar.

 HDMI ARC is also useful because it enables the Consumer Electronics Control (CEC) feature that had gone largely unused before the intervention of HDMI ARC.

 CEC allows you to control both devices connected on an HDMI ARC channel with a single remote.
 This allows you simultaneous power and volume control.
 In this way, HDMI ARC is still useful even if you are plugging all of your devices directly into the display device rather than your A/V receiver or soundbar.